oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

     -   `gecko1_8` - Mozilla Firefox
     -   `safari` - Safari & Google Chrome
     -   `opera` - Opera
-*   `CSS_STYLE` specifies whether to obfuscate generated CSS (`obf`) or not (`pretty`)

-Using `pretty` for `gwt.cssResourceStyle` prevents GWT compiler from obfuscating generated CSS class names, use this for easier development and debugging using Firebug or Developer Tools.
-If not specified, `gwt.cssResourceStyle` defaults to `obf` which means "obfuscated" (use this for production builds).

 Tip: *Never use `ie6` with `gwt.userAgent`, Microsoft Internet Explorer 6 and 7 are **not** supported by oVirt web applications.*